praveen-yadav/express_with_react/README.md

 1. Install react app called client using "npx create-react-app client"
 2. Because react will run its own server, so we need to start two server every time we make a fix.
 Hence modified the script to to use npm module concurrenly which will start both server

+Details About Project:
+I will build this using the MERN stack but also adding some nice features I have done in the past.